saezlab/Factor_COSMOS/MOFA_to_COSMOS.md

 to constrain the flux of signal consistent with the molecular data available.

-This method is easier to set up and interpret than the classic cosmos run that relies on CPLEX and CARNIVAL.

 In this approach, the network is compressed to avoid having redundant paths in the network leading to inflating the importance of some input measurements.